-14 CO2 emitted into the atmosphere progressively disappears over time.
-It takes about 100 years for it to fully disappear.
-If you justify the emission of 1tCO2 by avoiding equivalent emissions somewhere else, then as a minimum you need to ensure that the avoided emission will stay avoided until the CO2 which you emitted has fully disappeared.
-This has to be true in order for your project to have environmental integrity, but it is not enough on its own (i.e. it is a necessary but insufficient condition to ensure environmental integrity).
+15 CO2 emitted into the atmosphere progressively disappears over time.
+It takes hundreds of years for it to fully disappear.
+If you justify the emission of 1tCO2 by avoiding an equivalent emissions somewhere else, then the minimum permanence requirement often supported is that emissions should be saved for at least 100 years.
+This has to be true in order for the project to have environmental integrity, but it is not enough on its own (i.e. it is a necessary but insufficient condition to ensure environmental integrity).
+Some companies also purchase credits from the CDM on a voluntary basis.
+But while companies can purchase credits from compliance markets, it is not possible for countries to buy credits from the voluntary market and claim the emission reductions towards official targets.

-15 Some companies also purchase credits from the CDM on a voluntary basis.
+Some companies also purchase credits from the CDM on a voluntary basis.
 But while companies can purchase credits from compliance markets, it is not possible for countries to buy credits from the voluntary market and claim the emission reductions towards official targets.